nabil828/comp4537-f22/Assignments/A1/readme.md

   - You may use the *https* node.js module to fetch data from other servers.

 - Create a database on MongoDB Atlas that has all Pokémons documents.
-Here is a sample of a document :
+Here is a sample document :

 ```json
  {